 Central African Republic

-In the Central African Republic, Humanity & Inclusion supports humanitarian organisations by providing logistics solutions to improve the stocking and distribution of humanitarian aid.
+In the Central African Republic, HI supports humanitarian organisations by providing logistics solutions to improve the stocking and distribution of humanitarian aid.
+HI also supports physical rehabilitation centres in the country.

 The poorest country in the world according to the United Nations, there has been widespread ethnic and religious violence in the Central African Republic since 2013.